Whitney stratifications are conically smooth: Whitney stratifications are conically smooth

-Denote by $\pi_W : T_W\rightarrow W$ the projection, $\rho_W : T_W\rightarrow \mathbb{R}_{\geq 0}$ the tubular (or ``distance'') function and $\varepsilon_W : W\rightarrow \mathbb{R}_{>0}$ the "radius" function of $T_W$.
-In order to make the notation lighter, we will not distinguish between $T_W$ and the open subset of the ambient manifold $|T_W|$ homeomorphic to $T_W$ (see again \cite[Section 6]{TopStab}).
-We examine closely the proof of \cite[Theorem 8.3]{StratMaps}.
-Choose a positive differentiable function $\varepsilon' $ on $W$ such that $\varepsilon' < \varepsilon_W$.
-Let $N$ be the set Let also and $f=\pi_W|_A:A\to W$.
-Note that $f$ is a proper stratified submersion, since $\pi_W$ is a proper stratified submersion and for any stratum $S$ of $M$ the differential of $\pi_W|_S$ vanishes on the normal to $A\cap S$.
-Hence by \cref{fiber-Whitney} the restriction of the stratification of $M$ to any fiber of $f$ is again Whitney.
-Consider the mapping defined by The space $N\setminus W$ inherits from $M$ a Whitney stratification (see \cref{open-are-Whitney}) and, by \cite[Lemma 7.3 and above]{TopStab}, the map $g$ is a proper stratified submersion.
-Thus, since $A = g^{-1}(W\times\{1\})$, by \cref{submersions} one gets a stratified\footnote{With respect to the Whitney stratification induced on $A$, see \cref{fiber-Whitney}.} homeomorphism $h$ fitting in the commuting triangle Furthermore, since $W = \rho^{-1}(0)\subseteq N$, $h$ extends to a homeomorphism of pairs where $M(f)$ is the mapping cylinder of $f$ (we recall that $f:A\to W$ is the projection $(\pi_W|_A)$).
+Consider the mapping defined by The space $N\setminus W$ inherits from $M$ a structure of abstract stratified set (see \cref{open-are-Whitney}) and, by \cite[Lemma 7.3 and above]{TopStab}, the map $g$ is a proper controlled submersion.
+Thus, since $A = g^{-1}(W\times\{1\})$, by \cref{submersions} one gets a stratified homeomorphism $h$ (with respect to the stratification induced on $A$, see \cref{fiber-Whitney}) fitting in the commuting triangle Furthermore, since $W = \rho^{-1}(0)\subseteq N$, $h$ extends to a homeomorphism of pairs where $M(f)$ is the mapping cylinder of $f$ (we recall that $f:A\to W$ is the projection $(\pi_W|_A)$).